natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Yak-28B.md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
-The '''{{Specs|name}}''' is a rank {{Specs|rank}} Soviet jet bomber {{Battle-rating}}.
-It was introduced in [[Update "Red Skies"]].
+The '''{{Specs|name}}'''(NATO Codename: Brewer-A) was perhaps the last combat jet developed by '''Yakovlev '''that joined the VVS, was also the first supersonic frontline bomber of VVS.
+The design of Yak-28 was based on the Yak-26 (Yak-123) where VSS called for a new supersonic bomber with better payload and speed; these jets were produced from 1960 to 1971 in Irkutsk; although designated as a supersonic frontline bomber, one of its variant which was an interceptor (Yak-28P, codename Firebar) were the most produced variant of Yak-28 family.
+The Yak-28B was the tactical bomber variant with Lotos radar and was produced as one of the earliest mass-produced variants of the family.

+Introduced in [[Update "Red Skies"]] as one of the jet bombers of Soviet air tech-tree, although the honor of being the first Soviet supersonic bomber might sound pleasing; the overall payload is only barely better than some of its NATO subsonic attacker counterparts.
+Due to its size and overall maneuverability of a bomber, as well as having only 50 round of 23 mm ammunitions for last-ditch options with 64 countermeasures onboard; baiting IR AAMs of its tier is possible thanks to its speed and countermeasures, do not take the jet as an interceptor as fighters of its era will have no problem gunning down the Brewer with ease.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
-This bomber is relatively fast, it can break the sound barrier above 4,000 metres.
+This bomber is relatively fast, it can break the sound barrier above 4,000 m.
 It also has a very high acceleration, high energy retention and a very good climb rate.
 However, it has a very poor turn rate and experiences moderate compression above 1,000 km/h.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics